Seagate/cortx-motr/doc/darwin.rst

 Goals
 =====

-Darwin is not supposed to be a production ready port any time soon.
+Darwin port is not supposed to be a production ready port any time soon.
 It was created because:

 - clang is a good compiler, quite different from gcc, producing different set